 Education and Training at TeamHealth

 At TeamHealth, we have developed an in-depth training course to educate clinicians on healthcare disparities in obstetrical care.
 The course explores the historical factors contributing to current healthcare inequity, bringing awareness to the issue that some may not have appreciated.
-The module also highlights the current obstetrical disparities and how social constructs and individual practice can impact the care received by underrepresented populations.
-The goal of this required module is to help our clinicians identify their own biases with the ultimate goal of improving patient outcomes while continuing to deliver higher-quality care to all patients.
+The required module also highlights current obstetrical disparities and how social constructs and individual practice can impact the care received by underrepresented populations.
+The goal of this training is to help our clinicians, regardless of their specialty, identify their own biases with the ultimate goal of improving patient outcomes while continuing to deliver higher-quality care to all patients.

 Early exposure to the topic of implicit bias in medical education and a focus on diversity and inclusion in our provider recruitment are required if we want to address healthcare disparities.
 Ongoing training is equally important to ensure we remain mindful of how our biases can shape our patient interactions.
 As clinicians, it is our responsibility to ensure that patients, no matter their race, ethnicity or socioeconomic status receive the best care we can provide.
 We must commit to educating ourselves and educating future healthcare providers on how they can best serve their communities.

 The White House’s recognition of Black Maternal Health Week is a step in the right direction, but it is only one step.
 We need formal training and dedicated programs to make meaningful progress on this vital issue facing mothers across the country.

 This is a problem that we have the resources, research and tools to correct.
 We cannot afford to delay action any longer.
 I urge my fellow healthcare professionals, our policymakers and our communities to work together in confronting the challenges underlying Black maternal mortality.